MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 The acceptable values for this parameter are:

-- FullLanguage - All language elements are permitted
+- FullLanguage - All language elements are permitted.
 - ConstrainedLanguage - Commands that contain scripts to be evaluated are not allowed.
-The ConstrainedLanguage mode restricts user access to Microsoft .NET Framework types, objects, or methods
+The ConstrainedLanguage mode restricts user access to Microsoft .NET Framework types, objects, or methods.
-- NoLanguage - Users may run cmdlets and functions, but are not permitted to use any language elements, such as script blocks, variables, or operators
+- NoLanguage - Users may run cmdlets and functions, but are not permitted to use any language elements, such as script blocks, variables, or operators.
 - RestrictedLanguage - Users may run cmdlets and functions, but are not permitted to use script blocks or variables except for the following permitted variables: `$PSCulture`, `$PSUICulture`, `$True`, `$False`, and `$Null`.
 Users may use only the basic comparison operators (`-eq`, `-gt`, `-lt`).
-Assignment statements, property references, and method calls are not permitted
+Assignment statements, property references, and method calls are not permitted.

 The default value of the **LanguageMode** parameter depends on the value of the **SessionType** parameter.